llms-atpennmed/llm-collective-penn/README.md

 ---

 ## How to Contribute
-We welcome contributions from all members of the **LLM Collective @Penn**!
+We welcome contributions from all members of the **GenAI Collective @PennMed**!
 Here’s how you can get involved:
 1. **Submit Paper Summaries**: Add a new Markdown file to the `papers/` folder for papers you reviewed on your own or in a group meeting
 2. **Walk through a Tutorial**: Share your knowledge by adding step-by-step guides to the `tutorials/` folder, if sharing someone else's please cite
 3. **Present Your Work**: Upload your slides or materials to the `presentations/` folder